-In the interest of preserving a fair process for all involved and the timely resolution of Formal Complaints, instances where a Formal Complaint is dismissed in response to a request to withdraw the Formal Complaint by the Complainant, the Formal Complaint may not be reinstated at a latter date if the matter has already proceeded to investigation at the time that the request to withdraw the Formal Complaint was submitted.
+In the interest of preserving a fair process for all involved and the timely resolution of a Complaint, in instances where a Complaint is dismissed in response to a request to withdraw the Complaint by the Complainant, the Complaint may not be reinstated at a later date if the matter has already proceeded to investigation at the time that the request to withdraw the Complaint was submitted.

-K. ADVISORS OF CHOICE
+J. ADVISORS OF CHOICE

 Both the Respondent and the Complainant have the right to one Advisor of their choice.
-An Advisor serves as a support person for the parties during investigative meetings and undertakes cross-examination in the case of a live hearing.
-If requested, the Director of Title IX and Civil Rights will work with the Complainant and the Respondent to connect each with a faculty or staff member who can act as an Advisor.
-Advisors are not permitted to advocate for their party or speak on their behalf during any meeting with the investigator or the Director of Title IX and Civil Rights.
-During the hearing process.
-Advisors may not interject, coach, advocate for, or otherwise speak on behalf of the party they represent while that party is being questioned.

-Simon's Rock will not intentionally schedule meetings or hearings on dates where the Advisors for all parties are not available, provided that the Advisors act reasonably in providing available dates and work collegially to find dates and times that meet all schedules.
+An Advisor serves as a support person for the parties during investigative meetings and the hearing.
+If requested, the Title IX Coordinator will work with the Complainant and the Respondent to connect each with a faculty or staff member who can act as an Advisor.
+Advisors are not permitted to advocate for their party or speak on their behalf during any meeting with the investigator, the Title IX Coordinator, or during the hearing.
+Simon's Rock will not intentionally schedule meetings or hearings on dates where the Advisors for all parties are not available.
+However, Simon's Rock expects that Advisors act reasonably in providing available dates and work collegially to find dates and times that meet all schedules.

 Simon's Rock's obligations to investigate and adjudicate in a prompt timeframe under Title IX and other campus policies apply to matters governed under this Policy, and Simon's Rock cannot agree to extensive delays solely to accommodate the schedule of an Advisor.
-The determination of what is reasonable shall be made by the Director of Title IX and Civil Rights or designee.
+The determination of what is reasonable shall be made by the Title IX Coordinator or designee.
 Simon's Rock will not be obligated to delay a meeting or hearing under this process more than five (5) business days due to the unavailability of an Advisor, and may offer the party the opportunity to obtain a different Advisor or utilize one provided by Simon's Rock.
-The Director of Title IX and Civil Rights will consider requests made to delay or reschedule a meeting or other proceedings and will make the final determination with respect to that request.
+The Title IX Coordinator will consider requests made to delay or reschedule a meeting or other proceedings and will make the final determination with respect to that request.